galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 > <comment-title>Six generic neighbours, not a grid</comment-title>
 >
-> Squidpy can build the graph from a regular grid, which is right for Visium because capture spots sit on a fixed hexagonal array.
+> Squidpy can build the graph from a regular grid, which suits array-based assays whose measurements sit on a fixed lattice.
 Xenium cells are at arbitrary positions, so the graph is built generically: each cell is joined to its six nearest neighbours by Euclidean distance.
 >
 > Six is a reasonable default for a densely packed section, but it is a parameter with consequences.
 A larger value smooths the adjacency statistics; a smaller one makes them noisier.
 Where cell density varies a lot across a section, a radius-based graph is the better option.
 >